Ghost-free Electroweak Symmetry Breaking with Weakly Nonlocal Interactions: Fermionic Fields

 In order to write gauge-invariant Yukawa terms, with the covariant star-products between chiral fermions in different representations of the EW gauge group, one can use the composite fields made of 1 chiral fermion and 1 Higgs tachyon (built with the usual pointwise product).
-For 1 generation, one can propose the following Lagrangian with positive Yukawa couplings:
+For 1 generation, the Yukawa operators (with positive couplings) would be\footnote{We do not address the issue of neutrino masses in this article.}

-where the mass terms of the second line are extracted from the quadratic terms involving the noncovariant star-products (like for the boson fields).
+where the mass terms of the $2^\text{nd}$ line are extracted from the quadratic terms involving the noncovariant star-products (like for the boson fields).
 Again, the tree-level spectrum is ghost-free and is the same as in the SM with 1 generation.

-The generalization to several generations with complex Yukawa couplings is straightforward: one considers the Lagrangian
+The generalization to 3 generations with complex Yukawa couplings is straightforward:

 We stress that it is necessary to use the same covariant star-products between different generations that belong to the same gauge representation.
-Indeed, the WNL form factors in the mass and kinetic terms need to factorize to keep ghost-free propagators, as in Eq.~\eqref{propa_fermion}.
+Indeed, the WNL form factors in the quadratic terms need to factorize to keep ghost-free propagators \eqref{propa_fermion}.
 It follows that both the covariant and noncovariant star-products are linear in flavor space, so the flavor rotations:

 can go through the star-products without complications.
-By using the usual field redefinition procedure \cite{Peskin:1995ev}, it is thus straightforward to show that the FSM has the same qualitative features as the SM concerning flavor mixing, which are encoded in the CKM matrix: there is only 1 physical $CP$-violating phase coming from the Yukawa couplings (with 3 fermion generations) and no FCNC's at tree-level via the GIM mechanism.
+By using the usual field redefinition procedure, e.g. Ref.~\cite{Halzen:1984mc}, it is thus straightforward to show that the FSM has the same qualitative features as the SM concerning flavor mixing, which are encoded in the Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{Cabibbo:1963yz, Kobayashi:1973fv}: there is only 1 physical $CP$-violating phase coming from the Yukawa couplings (with 3 fermion generations) and no flavor-changing neutral currents (FCNC's) via the Glashow–Iliopoulos–Maiani (GIM) mechanism\footnote{This result holds because we have defined a minimal WNL deformation of the (local) SM Yukawa operators: only 1 WNL operator is associated to a local counterpart.
+There is thus the same number of Yukawa couplings in the FSM as in the SM.
+If we also defined star-products between non-complex conjugate gauge representations, we would get operators like $\left(\overline{L}^i_L \star_{\ell h} H \right) \star_\ell e_R^j$, thus more Yukawa couplings than in the SM with their associated issues (other physical phases, FCNC's).} \cite{Glashow:1970gm}.

+In the limit of vanishing Yukawa couplings, this minimal FSM exhibits the same flavor symmetry group as the SM: